Conjugacy classes of centralizers in unitary groups: Conjugacy classes and centralizers in unitary groups

 where $V_{i}$ corresponds to the polynomials of Type 1 and $V_{j}=V_{q_{j}}+ V_{\tilde{q_{j}}}$ corresponds to the polynomials of Type 2.
 Denote the restriction of $T$ to each $V_r$ by $T_{r}$.
 Then the minimal polynomial of $T_{r}$ is one of the two types.
 It turns out that the centralizer of $T$ in $U(V,B)$ is

-where $B_r$ is hermitian form obtained by restricting $B$ to $V_r$.
+where $B_r$ is a hermitian form obtained by restricting $B$ to $V_r$.
+The direct product here comes from the primary decomposition (see~\cite{SS} Chapter IV, 2.8).
 Thus the conjugacy class and the $z$-class of $T$ is determined by the restriction of $T$ to each of the primary subspaces.
-Hence it is enough to determine the conjugacy and the $z$-class of $T\in U(V,B)$ which has minimal polynomial of one of the types.
+Hence it is enough to determine the conjugacy class and the $z$-class of $T\in U(V,B)$, which has minimal polynomial of one of the types listed above.

-\subsection{Conjugacy Classes and Centralizers}
+\subsection{Conjugacy classes and centralizers}